picadoh/stocks-api/README.md

-### Simple Stocks Application
+### Simple Stocks API

-This application provides the means of managing simple stocks and trades.
+This is an example application that provides the means of managing simple stocks and trades.

 This is offered as a simple web service that provides the following operations:
 - Record a trade